dlang/DIPs/DIPs/1NNN-AP.md

 Java allows omitting an enum type in switch-case statements: [https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html)

 A suggestion for a similar feature in Rust, but with a different approach: [https://internals.rust-lang.org/t/enum-path-inference-with-variant-syntax/16851](https://internals.rust-lang.org/t/enum-path-inference-with-variant-syntax/16851)

-//
-Required.

-If the proposed feature exists, or has been proposed, in other languages, this is the place to provide the details of those implementations and proposals.
-Ditto for prior DIPs.

-If there is no prior work to be found, it must be explicitly noted here.

 ## Description
 Due to `.enumMember` being the same syntax as the [module scope operator](https://dlang.org/spec/module.html#module_scope_operators),